Windows Video App Can’t Play Error 0xc1010103

 Intel Graphics Download Page

-12. Attempt to play the videos that were previously failing with the 0xc1010103 error and see if the issue is now resolved.
+12. Finally, attempt to play the videos that were previously failing with the 0xc1010103 error to confirm the issue has been resolved.

 ABOUT THE AUTHOR